Sayan-gamer/Sayan-gamer/README.md

 ### Hi there 👋

-Now after 3yrs of learning code beside my main subject, I am writting in my git repo...
+This is basically a hobby of learning code beside my main subject, I am writting in my git repo...

 1. some js games
 2. the web site is done: https://sayan-gamer-sayan-gamers-projects.vercel.app/